4 Questions to Ask Your Dentist Who Treats Sleep Apnea

 Yes, there is.
 The particular kind of treatment a sleep apnea dentist will provide is oral appliance therapy.
 Many other professionals will suggest CPAP (continuous positive airway pressure) therapy, and while this can work for many patients, it doesn’t work for many others, and it doesn’t address particular issues with the jaw, throat muscles, and tongue.
 Also, the CPAP machine is bulky and uncomfortable for many patients.

 The alternative is oral appliance therapy which uses a simple oral appliance to help the patient’s jaw, tongue, and airway relax and rest in their natural positions.
 This can reduce the symptoms of obstructive sleep apnea very significantly and almost entirely, and the appliance is very easy and comfortable to use.
 Oral appliance therapy is approved by the American Academy of Sleep Medicine, and it’s the treatment we provide here at Koala® Center For Sleep & TMJ Disorders.

-Our clinic has multiple locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI. where you’ll be able to find a sleep apnea dentist.
+Our clinic has multiple locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI. where you’ll be able to find a sleep apnea dentist.
 To view our locations and to book a consultation with one of our professionals, please see our Appointments page or call us.
 When you come in for your appointment, we’ll tell you more about how we can treat your sleep apnea and help you get a better night’s sleep.